A Simple Phenomenological Model for Grain Clustering in Turbulence: Discussion

 \item {\bf The grain density distribution $\rhograin$ is log-Poisson:}

 We predict $\Delta N_{\rm int}$ and $\deltarho_{\rm int}$ as a function of turbulent properties.
-This arises because the number of singular coherent structures is quantized (Poisson), and each produces a multiplicative (logarithmic) effect on the grain density field.
+This arises (in the model here) because the number of eddies is quantized (Poisson), and each produces a multiplicative (logarithmic) effect on the grain density field.